Forbidden City Architecture

 Mortise-and-tenon timber framing

-Halls use interlocking timber joinery - no nails.
+Halls use interlocking mortise-and-tenon timber joinery that minimises iron nails.
 Wooden tenons (projections) slot into mortises (cavities) and lock with wooden pegs.
 The technique allows the structure to flex during earthquakes, which is why Beijing's 600-year-old halls survive when stone equivalents would crack.
 Bracketing systems (dougong) at the top of each column distribute the heavy roof weight across multiple beams.

 • Earthquake-flex protection.